-The relatively small size of our student population and our small class sizes allow for the effective operation of a pastoral care programme that focuses on each student as an individual.
+The relatively small size of our student population and our small class sizes allow for the effective operation of a pastoral care program that focuses on each student as an individual.

 In the Secondary School, pastoral care is developed and maintained through the House system.
 Each of the four Houses consists of eight Home Groups based on a vertical age structure.
 It is the role of the Home Group teachers to ensure that all of the students in their care are provided with support and an environment in which self-esteem can flourish.